yoctoproject/poky/documentation/ref-manual/variables.rst

       The list of package names (:term:`PN`) for which CVEs (Common Vulnerabilities and Exposures) are ignored.

+   :term:`CVE_DB_INCR_UPDATE_AGE_THRES`
+      Specifies the maximum age of the CVE database in seconds for an incremental update (instead of a full-download).
+Use "0" to force a full-download.

    :term:`CVE_DB_UPDATE_INTERVAL`
       Specifies the CVE database update interval in seconds, as used by ``cve-update-db-native``.
 The default value is "86400" i.e. once a day